mevdschee/php-crud-api/README.md

 [1,1]
 ```

 This call uses a transaction and will either update all or no records.
-If no records are updated it will return 'null'.
+If the transaction failed it will return 'null'.

 ### Delete